sam-vuong/Two-Three-Trees/README.md

 # Two-Three-Trees
-Implementation of a B-tree, specifically one with order 3, in Java
+Implementation of a B-tree, specifically one with order 3, in Java, along with methods that lend themselves to the data structure's self-balancing mechanism.